Quantum Engineering (QEng) M2

 Description: This course studies the use of quantum systems to achieve cryptographic tasks.
 We will explore the basic principles of quantum cryptography, the notions of security and key protocols that distinguish it from classical cryptography.
 We will cover quantum key distribution, protocols in networks and two-party quantum cryptography.

-Description: In the first part of this course, we will move beyond mere examples of quantum algorithms and explore recent research about quantum computers can and cannot do.
+Description: In this course, we will move beyond mere examples of quantum algorithms and explore recent research about what quantum computers can and cannot do.
 We will study powerful primitives, such as the quantum singular value transform and the hidden subgroup problem, and tackle quantum complexity classes.
-In the second part, we will explore fundamental problems like tomography and the study of complex many-body systems.

 QEng306: Quantum Error Correction and Diagrammatic Quantum Computing